meribold/cache-seminar-paper/README.md

-# Basics of Hardware Cache Optimization
+# Hardware Caches and Optimization

 A seminar paper about hardware caches and how to use them effectively.
 You can download the **[paper here][pdf]** and view slides created with [org-reveal] for an accompanying